Horse collar: Hames

 This show horse is wearing a decorative Scotch top over the collar in addition to horns on the top ends of the hames.

 Hames are the rigid curved bars—usually made of wood or metal—that sit in the front-facing groove of a full collar.
 The hames are the rigid structure which maintains the shape and position of the collar; the collar pads the hames.
 The hames are the attachment point for the load—through the traces—and distributes the load onto the collar, and hence onto the horse's shoulders.

-All full collars have hames unless the collar is constructed in a manner where the function is incorporated into the collar itself (rare).
+All full collars have hames unless the collar is constructed in a manner where the function is incorporated into the collar itself.
 Hames come as a pair which are connected at the bottom and top by a strap or metal links.
 Hames are usually made of wood, steel, or a combination.
 Steel hames can be solid or tubular, plated with brass or a white metal, painted, or left bare steel.
 Carriage hames typically lie flush along the collar, whereas farm harness hames often extend above the collar and end in "horns".
 Hames have terrets mounted on them—rings through which the reins pass.
 A false martingale is a strap which runs from the bottom of the collar, between the horse's legs, and attaches to the girth; it helps to hold down the collar and assists in holding the hames to the collar.
 In the US, collars for draft horse showing or parades often sport a tall pointy extension called hames covers or a Scotch top.
 (Note: Though the most commonly used term for the fancy tall-peaked collars on show draft horses in the USA are called "Scotch collars", the precise use of the word "Scotch" varies greatly.
 It might refer to a flat housing that lays over the actual collar (making a two-piece unit), or such housing might be incorporated into the collar itself as a single unit.
 The tall extension might be referred to as a "Scotch top" or a "Scotch spire".
 A "Scotch collar" may also refer to a flatter, wider collar with minimal stuffing that may or may not be highly decorated, has a cap on the top, and is used for lighter work.)

 Properly fitted hames must match the length and curvature of the collar.
 If misaligned, they can dig into the horse's withers or cause discomfort when the horse lowers its head.
 Modern hames often include adjustable buckles and reinforced joints to accommodate different collar styles and horse sizes.